azurecurve/azrcrv-add-open-graph-tags/readme.txt

 Options allow:
 * Excerpt or first 200 characters of post added to card.
-* Thumbnail or first post image will be added to card.
+* Featured Image or first post image will be added to card.
 * Integrate with [Floating Featured Images](https:/development.azurecurve.co.uk/classicpress-plugins/floating-featured-image/) for card image.

 This plugin is multisite compatible; each site will need settings to be configured in the admin dashboard.